Gr6/Rainbow-Six-Siege-Tools/readme.txt

 For support issues relating to the operation of this software, please use our support forum located at the following URL:
 <https://itsghostyt.com/contact>

-							Just for images
-403 Error if q = null changeable in index.php
-Herokuapp Hosting.